robinboncoeur/Art/docs/writing/2DE-1stEd.md

 I opened my mouth, then closed it again.

-"I— think it's just a matter of time before Brittany figures it all out.
+"I —  think it's just a matter of time before Brittany figures it all out.
 I mean, she already sees me as a tomboy."
 Her mouth slid sideways.

 "What do you think you should do, Charli?"

 Charli huffed a sigh.
 "I dunno."
 She shrugged.
-"Should— should I just tell her?"
+"Should —  should I just tell her?"

 "Do you think Brittany would react badly?"